 Intake Documents for Your Appointment:

-If you contact our Law Office, and schedule a Free Clearwater Bankruptcy Attorney Consultation, you will meet with myself, the Owner of the Law Firm.
+If you contact our Law Office and schedule a Free Clearwater Bankruptcy Attorney Consultation, you will meet with me, the Owner of the Law Firm.
 We offer a Free and Friendly Consultation.
 We pledge to give each and every Client the Respect and Dignity that they deserve.
 Payment Plans are Available.